 The Tamworth, aka the Irish Grazer, is considered a fine homestead pig, a medium sized pig, a gentle and active pig, and a good mother.
 Don't be fooled by the Grazer label, they also root like crazy!
 Reclaiming brush-land is made easy with these pigs.
 Classified as a Bacon Pig (vs a Lard Pig) the Tamworth is longer and leaner, while still having rich flavor and a fine, firm texture.
 I make every effort to raise the pigs as naturally as possible; not rushed to market, but allowed to mature and marble naturally on the land.

-Registered breeding stock and pork weaners are available year round.
+Registered breeding stock and pork weaners are available Spring and Fall - reserve EARLY.

 See Tamworth PIGS.